wp-plugins/geodirectory/readme.txt

 == Description ==

-Turn your WordPress website into an interactive Business Directory, now 100% Multisite compatible!
+Turn your WordPress website into an interactive Business Directory, now 100% Multisite compatible and with a new set of shortcodes available!

 Built based on over 3 years experience developing and supporting GeoTheme, one of the most succesful directory themes for wordpress, over one year of development and testing, GeoDirectory is finally released to the public.